Legendary Black Country bakery returns

 Anne Ward from Walsall said the bakery had been missed.

 "I used to love a vanilla slice.
-When we come up to West Bromwich again we'll definitely have a look to see what the bakery has got."
+When we come up to West Bromwich again, we'll definitely have a look to see what the bakery has got."

 Kathleen and Graham Clarke got their wedding cake from Firkins

-Kathleen Clarke from Tipton shared her memories of the bakery where she got her wedding cake: "We thought the cake was coming from the shop we ordered everything else from, but when we went to pick it up the day before the wedding it wasn't there.
+Kathleen Clarke from Tipton shared her memories of the bakery where she got her wedding cake: "We thought the cake was coming from the shop we ordered everything else from, but when we went to pick it up the day before the wedding, it wasn't there.

-"They made us a new one, but on the morning of the wedding my sister called to say the bakery had it, so we ended up for two cakes, and they didn't even charge us for the original one.
+"They made us a new one, but on the morning of the wedding my sister called to say the bakery had it, so we ended up with two cakes, and they didn't even charge us for the original one.

 "We had so much in the end that we were giving it away left, right and centre."